-One key is used to encrypt the document, a different key is used to decrypt it
+One key is used to encrypt the document, a different key is used to decrypt it.
+This is a big deal!

 Public key and Private key

 - The Public key and Private key are mathematically related (generated as a pair) - It is easy to convert the Private key into the Public key.
 It is not easy to do the reverse. - Key distribution problem is solved: you can post your public key anywhere.
 People can use it to encrypt messages to you, but only the holder of the private key can decrypt them. - Examples: RSA, Elgamal (DSA)